What is a Certificate of Journalism?

 When does enrollment begin for the next session?

-Registration for the Summer 2017 courses is now open.
+Registration for Summer 2022 courses are now open.

 What can I do with a Certificate of Journalism?